BSc Computer Engineering

 Frequently Asked Questions

-Anyone who now (i.e., up to and including the summer term of 2023) starts a Software and Information Engineering, Media Informatics and Visual Computing, or Medical Informatics bachelor program can choose to complete it in the following five years or voluntarily switch to the new Bachelor Informatics program in the winter term of 2023.
+Anyone who studies a Software and Information Engineering, Media Informatics and Visual Computing, or Medical Informatics bachelor program can complete it until October 31, 2028.
+Alternatively, switching to the new Bachelor Informatics program is possible at any time before and after this deadline.

 Please send an e-mail to studienabteilung@tuwien.ac.at with your request and a scan/photo of your TU Card.